sentientghost/Unity-GPU-JPEG-Compression/README.md

 1. Understand how JPEG compression works to reduce the size of raw image data
 2. Understand the Unity Rendering pipeline
-3. Investigate different methods currently used for on-GPU JPEG compression
+3. Investigate different methods currently used for GPU based JPEG compression
 4. Investigate the current performance of image generation and saving in Unity.
 5. Select a suitable approach and implement a prototype.
-6. Measure performance (both Unity performance and render quality) of the system after your custom on-GPU compressor is used and note any improvements.
+6. Measure performance (both Unity performance and render quality) of the system after your custom GPU compression tool is used and note any improvements.
 Determine if there is a performance improvement

 # Repo Structure